If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche.

 What type of coach should you be?

 When it comes to life coaching, you need to be passionate about your chosen niche.
 It really should be your ‘calling,’ as it were.
-When you’ve got a great vision for your coaching career, then everything else really does fall into place (with a fair amount of hard work and dedication, of course)!
+When you’ve got a great vision for your coaching career, everything else really falls into place (with a fair amount of hard work and dedication, of course)!

 You might be tempted to choose what type of coach you’ll be based on what will make you the most money.
 Don’t get us wrong, it’s great to make bank as a coach, but selling out to focus on a niche that doesn’t inspire you is a recipe for disaster!